chetan6780/Complete-Preparation/Leetcode/557_reverseWordsInString.md

 Given a string s, reverse the order of characters in each word within a sentence while still preserving whitespace and initial word order.

+### O(N\*M) Time and O(M) Space

+- We can use stack to reverse each word.
+- Traverse the string and push each character in the stack until we encounter a space.
+- if space is encountered, empty the stack by popping the top character and append it to the result string.

 ### O(N\*M) Time solution

-- Where N: lenght of string and M: lenght of substring splited by space.
+- Where N: length of string and M: length of substring split by space.
-- The idea is to reverse the substring splitted by spaces, so the final result will be possible.
+- The idea is to reverse the substring split by spaces, so the final result will be possible.

 ### Code